 A group of TSG members are working on the construction of a new shaft top for Longcliffe Mine on behalf of the National Trust.
 This work has been approved by the DCA, and has been made possible by a bursary from Natural England for remedial surface work.
 The shaft blockage has now been completely removed and extracted to surface, and a new hillock has been built to accommodate almost 6m of twinwall pipe, sunk vertically within the spoil.
-Once the shaft top has been created, and an access hatch installed, construction materials and equipment will be removed, bolting for SRT will be installed and then full access to the workings can eventually be restored.
-The project is being documented in its entirety (two articles have already appeared in Descent magazine), and this will be presented once the project is complete, with regular updates.
+The shaft top has been created, with a custom grille, courtesy of Natural England, and full access to the workings will eventually be restored.
+The project is being documented in its entirety, and this will be presented once the project is complete, with regular updates.
 At the request of the National Trust, and in the interests of safety (due to the mine's location above a public footpath and with an uncapped deep void), please do not visit the site until the project is complete.

 The Longcliffe site in winter, prior to the first stage of construction.
 Photo: Phil Wolstenholme.